maxdesalle/website/content/startup-ideas.md

 I'm the opposite of an expert when it comes to homomorphic encryption, zero-knowledge proofs, etc. but my guess is such a product could be built using those technologies.
 The "only" problems regarding those two technologies is that they 1. are very complex to implement, and 2. very resource-intensive and slow.
 Though it's probably only a matter of time before it becomes viable.

 Data breaches could soon be a relic of the past (social engineering/insiders will still be an issue regarding data leaks, though).

 ---

-**Real-time economy dashboards:** think of these COVID-19 map dashboards, but with faster updates and for the economy.
-You would be able to track the impact of interest rates increases in real time and in specific places.
-Basically needs to be a [Dune](https://dune.com)-like service, but for the "real" economy.

-The [Federal Reserve](https://en.wikipedia.org/wiki/Federal_Reserve), banks and major companies would be your first clients.
-Data could come from [ChainLink](https://chain.link) oracles, or a network of incentivized data providers in the region you are initially targetting.

-Should probably initially focus on getting integrated with traditional payment providers, this can either be done from the top (partner with Mastercard, Visa, etc.), or from the bottom (provide a plug and play solution merchants can add that sends data to you, in exchange for some type of reward system).

-Business model is very simple: free users get access to the dashboard, but with a delay of 24 hours for example, and paid users get instant updates in real time with daily or weekly reports and additional metrics.

----

-**Cayman-Islands-as-a-service (CIAAS):** this starts out slightly unethical at first.
-Idea is simple: you raise 1 million dollars from 1000 people each in the EU or a large country like the US.
-Meaning you have now 1 billion dollars in the bank. (might be hard to pull off, but the numbers here are just to make it easier to follow)

-With your 1 billion dollars, you go knock at the door of each country government in the EU, or if you are in the US for example, each state.
-You tell them that you are willing to hand them over your money if, and only if, they agree to offer a preferential flat tax rate of, for example, 5%, to all your 1000 members.

-Again, the numbers here are just an example.
-If they disagree, you tell them (because you are polite) that you will be then forced to go knock at the door of the neighbouring country/state and offer them the same proposal.
-There are 27 countries in the EU and 50 states in the US, intuitively, it's likely at least one of these would agree.
-So the first governments you are talking to will probably feel an urge to accept, otherwise the money will go to a competing country/state.

-Congrats!
-You paid a one-time fee, and got in exchange a reasonable tax rate, for life (of course, part of the deal should include that the country/government should put up a collateral that gets seized if they increase the tax rate subsequently, this could be done using crypto and an oracle system to detect the change and liquidate the country/state's collateral position) for very very very rich people.
-Kind of unethical as the rest of the population is still forced to pay normal taxes.

-But now, you can raise $100,000 from 10,000 people and do the same!
-Then $10,000 from 100,000 people.
-Then $1000 from 1,000,000 people. etc. Force governments to lower their tax rates and become efficient.

----